 The total hike is about 7 kilometers, or 4.3 miles (both ways), and it is considered a very easy one to manage.

-10. Go Hiking at Brosmetinden
+12. Go Hiking at Brosmetinden

 This is another easy hike that starts from Tromso to Brosmetinden Mountain and has a fabulous view of the ocean over the Northern Norwegian landscapes.

 The path is well-marked.
-To get to the trailhead, you will need you head to the parking lot in Eidkjosen (about an hour’s drive by rental car or you can take bus #425 from Tromso to Rekvik/Tromvik).
+To get to the trailhead, you will need to head to the parking lot in Eidkjosen (about an hour’s drive by rental car or you can take bus #425 from Tromso to Rekvik/Tromvik).

 The hike is around 4 kilometers, or 2.5 miles, in total and will offer truly spectacular views.